Top 50 places to see in Catalonia

 In this town, heritage is all around you.
 Perhaps the best known example is the magnificent and much-photographed Romanesque bridge, but it’s also worth paying a visit to the synagogue and the church-hospital of Sant Julià, the monastery of Sant Pere, the church of Sant Vicenç and Casa Cornellà.
 This is undoubtedly one of the best preserved and most interesting medieval ensembles in Catalonia.
-It's a town that you should spend a full day in to explore every one of its hidden spots.
+It's a town that you should spend a full day in to explore.

 Although it formally falls within the boundaries of the Alta Garrotxa region (since 1969), this picturesque village belongs to the municipal area of Camprodon, in the Ripollès region.
 To get there you’ll need to drive along a windy road, but it’ll be well worth it.
 Time seems to have stood still here and its houses and streets are picture perfect.
 Visit the Romanesque church of Sant Cristòfor with 'La Majestat', a beautiful coloured wooden statue.

 On the streets of Calella de Palafrugell you can still find white houses and traditional fishermen’s cottages and, if you listen carefully, you might just catch the sound of their songs, known as 'habaneras'.
 Of course, you’ll also find plenty of tourists who come here every summer, attracted by the beautiful beaches.